ChinYoung/hackathon-marine-litter/README.md

 (4) At 16:00, call a meeting to check the PPT, and give some advice if having.

 #### 8/29
-(1) Forenoon, check PPT again and give a mock presentation.
+(1) check PPT again and give a mock presentation Forenoon.

-(2) Afternoon, have a persentation.
+(2) have a persentation Afternoon.